|Laura Wilder Holiday Cards|

 Laura became acquainted with Fair Oak Workshops when we approached her about creating a seasonal block print series inspired by the Dard Hunter illustration on the title page of Washington Irving's Rip Van Winkle published by the Roycrofters in 1905.
 That project was very successful.

-Laura's Holiday Card designs are her favorite paintings and block prints.
-Shown on the previous page is a copy of probably her most famous painting: The Gloaming.
-At right is a copy of her very popular block print: Winter Woods I.
+Shown on the previous page is a copy of one of her most popular paintings: The Gloaming.
+At right is a copy of her personal favorite block print: Winter Woods I.

-Having scanned her favorite images, a small printing firm allows Laura to closely supervise the press runs assuring her of color accuracy.
+In addition making the block prints herself, Laura closely supervises the printing of her giclee prints and note cardsóreproductions of her originals--for color accuracy.
 By supporting local small businesses, Laura's giclee prints and note cards and all her framing are done by good friends who give her creative control.

 All Laura's Holiday Cards are blank on the inside for you to write your personal greeting.